uf-mil/mil/Implementation-Plans.md

     * The sub should be able to handle *almost* completely random conditions (With some constraints on orientation and systems functional)
 * [ ] Figure out automatic differentiation
     * [ ] Or Make a jacobian-generator for the sub's dynamics
-* [ ] A method for calibrating imaging sonar (Make a huge chessboard and cut out the white parts)
 * [ ] Implement alarms for existing nodes
     * [ ] Alarm for bus undervoltage
     * [ ] Alarm for thruster temperature